Frequently Asked Questions (FAQs)

 We do not rely on incentives and inputs to promote adoption of our methods: instead, we respond to demand for our farming technology.
 Word is spreading so fast that we cannot keep up with demand from farmers for training.

-When was The Charity formed?
+When was the charity formed?

-The Tiyeni Fund was officially formed in 2005, but it has a history that reaches back to the years of poor harvests from the mid to late 1990s, when Malawi’s maize production fell far below the 2m tonnes or so required to feed the population.
+Tiyeni was officially formed in 2005, but it has a history that reaches back to the years of poor harvests from the mid to late 1990s, when Malawi’s maize production fell far below the 2m tonnes or so required to feed the population.
 Read more about this on our webpage about our history.

 Who benefits from Tiyeni?